engineerdataanalyst/MATLAB/README.md

 # classes
-A library of classes that I wrote in MATLAB.
-Computes a wide variety of engineering calculations.
+This repository consists of all of the MATLAB code that I wrote when was in college